-Information on the resolutions regarding the authorised and contingent capital are contained in chapters "2.3.
+Information on the resolutions regarding the Authorised and Conditional Capital are contained in Chapters "2.3.
 Business performance" and "6.
 Takeover-relevant information in accordance with § 289a HGB" of the management report.
-Detailed information on the Supervisory Board elections is contained in the chapters "3.
+Detailed information on the Supervisory Board elections is contained in the Chapters "3.
 Corporate Governance Statement" and "4.
 Report of the Supervisory Board" of this annual report.